feathery-org/slate/source/index.html.md

 Parameter | Type | Description
 --------- | --------- | -----------
-id | String | The ID of the video to edit from the original step source_url | String | A new video URL asset | Optional String | The name of the video asset to inherit from.
+id | String | The ID of the video to edit.
+If `template_step_id` is specified, it must be from that step. source_url | String | A new video URL asset | Optional String | The name of the video asset to inherit from.
 This asset must belong to the template form's theme.